FAQ

 What’s your connection to the National Prayer Breakfast in Washington?

-We share the same approach and many Minnesota friends have worked on both, however there is no official or legal affiliation.
+We share a similar approach and many Minnesota friends have worked on both, however there is no official or legal affiliation.

 Is this an interfaith event?